chrisob/openshift-user-workload-monitoring-grafana/README.md

 proof-of-concept Grafana instance which is configured to "plug-in" to OpenShift Container Platform's [user workload monitoring stack][user-workload-monitoring].

+This isn't quite production-ready, but if somebody were to go through and fix the `TODO`s _and_ figure out a graceful way to ensure the manifests and image tags still work with future OCP versions, it should be pretty solid.

 The generated manifests have been tested against OpenShift Container Platform v4.5.8.
 Breaking changes in higher versions may also break this Grafana instance.